Lundbeck-Biometrics/Dopamine-Simulation-Tools/README.md

 This method updates the status of feedback systems and the DA concetrations in each compartment.

+#### D2soma
+Instance of feedback-class.
+Representing somatodendritic feedback.

+Created with 'feedback([0, 10], 1e-2, 10, 0)'

+The D2soma.gain attribute is in units of Hz and is subtracted from the firing rate.

+#### D2term
+Representing terminal D2 autoreceptors.

+Created with D2term = feedback([3. , 0.], 0.3e-2, 0.3)

+The D2term.gain attribute is multiplied to the release quanta.

 #### NNeurons (=100)
 The number of DA neurons in the system.
 When NNeurons = 100,  the release and uptake will correspond to litterature parameters for intact.
 For denervation studies reduce manually for the evoked instance, release and uptake will be reduced accordingly.